 The Conceptual Gardens category was created to explore the interface between gardens and art, using gardens as pieces of conceptual art.
-In itself, this was not a new idea, having been pioneered by designers such as Martha Schwartz, but with roots dating back to land artists such as Robert Smithson, Michael Heizer, Richard Long and Hamish Fulton, but it was a bold step for the usually conservative Royal Horticultural Society, perhaps in a bid to shake off some of their ‘green welly and Barbour image’ and appear hip to a younger audience who were, ironically being priced out of house (and garden) ownership by the UK property ‘boom’.
+In itself, this was not a new idea, having been pioneered by designers such as Martha Schwartz, but with roots dating back to land artists such as Robert Smithson, Michael Heizer, Richard Long and Hamish Fulton.

-Building a show garden at Hampton Court was an exhilarating yet stressful experience.
-Hampton Court is a much larger showground than Chelsea Flower Show, with 25 acres to Chelsea’s 11, and exhibitor;s are allowed 3 weeks build-up as opposed to only 2 for Chelsea.
-Due to it;s size, Hampton Court is a far less congested site than Chelsea, which is not only incredibly constricted but also in central London.
-In theory, and usually in practice, this should make Hampton Court altogether less stressful than Chelsea.
+Building a show garden at Hampton Court was an exhilarating and exhausting experience.
+Hampton Court is a much larger showground than Chelsea Flower Show, with 25 acres to Chelsea’s 11, and exhibitors are allowed 3 weeks build-up as opposed to only 2 for Chelsea.

-The poor landscapers had their work cut out effectively planting 90 trees instead of 30, and trying to make the walls straight enough to take huge, heavy, real glass mirrors, each measuring 2m x 2m.
+The landscapers had their work cut out planting 30 trees, and building walls straight enough to take huge, heavy, real glass mirrors, each measuring 2m x 2m.
 In the end though, the garden was finished on time and we were rewarded with an RHS Gold Medal, and, more importantly, the genuine delight of show-goers.
-It was worth it in the end.